IBM/zopeneditor-about/README.md

-# IBM Z® Open Editor

-**IBM Z Open Editor is an extension for Visual Studio Code that provides language support for the IBM® Enterprise COBOL, PL/I, HLASM, REXX, and JCL languages.**

-> Go here for the full [Documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html?utm_source=vscode&utm_medium=referral&utm_campaign=vscode_marketplace) online.

 ## License

-- The license for the [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor), [IBM RSE API Plugin for Zowe CLI](https://www.npmjs.com/package/@ibm/rse-api-for-zowe-cli), as well as our [ZAPP nodejs library](https://www.npmjs.com/package/@ibm/zapp-core) can be found in the [product-licenses](./product-licenses/) folder in this repository.
+- The license for the [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor), [IBM RSE API Plugin for Zowe CLI](https://www.npmjs.com/package/@ibm/rse-api-for-zowe-cli) that get attached to release items in this repository, as well as our [ZAPP nodejs library](https://www.npmjs.com/package/@ibm/zapp-core) can be found in the [product-licenses](./product-licenses/) folder in this repository.
 You can use this repository to file issues for the IBM Z Open Editor as well.
 - The files managed in this repository contain files for presenting the <https://ibm.github.io/zopeneditor-about/> Web site as well as the samples that can be found in these folders (except for the folder `product-licenses` and the attachments of our release items) that are used for tutorials.
 The license for these files you can find in the file [LICENSE](./LICENSE).

+# IBM Z® Open Editor

+**IBM Z Open Editor is an extension for Visual Studio Code that provides language support for the IBM® Enterprise COBOL, PL/I, HLASM, REXX, and JCL languages.**

+> Go here for the full [Documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html?utm_source=vscode&utm_medium=referral&utm_campaign=vscode_marketplace) online.

 **Note, Z Open Editor version 3 has some breaking changes that require manual migration steps.
 See this dedicated [user documentation page](https://ibm.github.io/zopeneditor-about/Docs/zopeneditor_v3.html) for details.**